-3.6 Regulation for Withdrawal
+5.15 Regulation for Withdrawal

-• A student who does not satisfy the above requirements and therefore does not qualify to progress shall be directed by the Registrar to withdraw from the University.
+A student who does not satisfy the above requirements and therefore does not qualify to progress shall be directed by the Registrar to withdraw from the University.

-3.7 External Examiners
+5.16 External Examiners

-- External examiners shall be required for both the Final Examination and its supplementary/resit examinations in Obstetrics & Gynaecology, Paediatrics, Internal Medicine, General Surgery, and Family / Community Health. - All External Examiners shall be required to submit a written report to the Examiners' Board on all aspects of the examination in which they took part.
+- External examiners shall be required for all end of year examinations in Year One and Two, and all end of semester examinations in years 3 and 4 - External Examiners shall be nominated by the Faculty Board and submitted to PU Academic Board for approval - All External Examiners shall be required to submit a written report to the Examiners' Board on all aspects of the examination in which they took part.